Doctor-Gandalf/Game_of_Life/README.md

 - Better visuals (to the extent Curses allows)
 - Ability to resize terminal while running program
 - Ability to recolor true and false
-- Ability to load and save state to text files

 Known issues:
 - Program crashes when switching from full screen to windowed view or when shrinking windowed view